Fishdestroyer/WK-17-REGEX/gist.md

 ## Author

-Authored by Jeff Whitner, please see previous section "Credits" for additional assistance information.
+Authored by Jeff Whitner, please see previous section "Credits" for additional resources used.

 https://github.com/Fishdestroyer